mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-configuration/index.md

 ```
 This command creates a lookup dictionary for the host header (both HTTP and HTTPS) and X-Marathon-App-Id header.
 For path-based routing and authentication, Marathon-LB continues to use the backend rules comparison.

-## Running multiple instances
-For practical purposes, you should consider running three or more instances of Marathon-LB to provide high availability for production workloads.
-You should never run a single load balancing instance because a single instance cannot provide high-availability or fault tolerance for applications.
-Except in the case of extreme processing load, running five or more load-balancing instances does not typically add significant value in term of application availability or performance.

-The specific number of Marathon-LB instances you should run to best suit your environment depends on the workload you expect, characteristics of the application itself, and the level of failure tolerance required.

-You should not run Marathon-LB on every node in your cluster.
-Running too many instances of Marathon-LB can affect processing, efficiency, and overall performance because of additional calls to the Marathon API and excess health checking.

 ## Using internal and external groups for load balancing
 You should consider using a dedicated load balancer in front of Marathon-LB to simplify upgrades and changes.
 Common choices for a dedicated load balancer to work with Marathon-LB include an Elastic Load Balancer (on AWS) or a hardware load balancer for on-premise installations.